locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 - "Please generate some typical specifications for products/services in [this industry]."
 - "Help me to analyze this set of specifications.
 Generate lists of strengths and weaknesses."
 - "What is the development life cycle of specifications?
 That is, how often do they change?"
-- "What are the types of changes that may be made to specifications during regular revision cycles."
+- "What are the types of changes that may be made to specifications during regular revision cycles?"
+- "What would be some professional resources I could consult when designing specifications for [industry]?"

 ---